-Meanwhile the provinces were able to enlist the support of the courts in enlarging the scope of their taxing powers.
-In an early case, the Judicial Committee of the Privy Council defined a direct tax in words found in J. S. Mill's Principles of Political Economy: "A direct tax is one which is demanded from the very persons who it is intended or desired should pay it.
-Indirect taxes are those demanded from one person in the expectation and intention that he shall indemnify himself at the expense of another."67 Subsequently, the provinces were able to hit on the device of levying what are in fact indirect taxes by making the vendor a sales tax collector for the provincial government.68 There are disadvantages apart from the one that large numbers of theatre operators, tobacconists and retailers become reluctant and not always reliable agents of government.
-These taxes are difficult to administer and it is sometimes difficult to recover them from the vendor.
-It is administratively impossible to recover the tax from residents who are able to do their shopping across the provincial boundary in a less heavily taxed jurisdiction.
-Furthermore, in spite of the benevolent attitude which the courts have taken, there always remains a nagging doubt that such taxes, which fly in the face of a common sense definition of a direct tax, are constitutionally valid.
+The provinces, meanwhile, have been able to enlist the support of the courts in enlarging the scope of their taxing powers.
+In an early case, the Judicial Committee defined a direct tax in words found in J. S. Mill's Principles of Political Economy: "A direct tax is one which is demanded from the very persons who it is intended or desired should pay it.
+Indirect taxes are those demanded from one person in the expectation and intention that he shall indemnify himself at the expense of another."63 Subsequently, the provinces were able to hit on the ingenious device of levying what are in fact indirect taxes by making the vendor a sales tax collector for the provincial government.64 There are disadvantages apart from the obvious one that